XIAOLUHOU/SCA-measurements-and-analysis----Experimental-results-for-textbook/README.md

   publisher={Springer}
 }
 ```

-Cryptography and Embedded Systems Security, Xiaolu Hou and Jakub Breier, Springer, to appear.

 The source codes can be found in jupyter notebook files.
 As the name suggests, different files contain the analysis for different sections.